mayankshah1607/Enigma-Microservices/README.md

 # Enigma Microservices
 "Enigma" (by IEEE-VIT) implemented as a microservices architecture using Golang

-> Note : This project is still in a development phase and was implemented as an experiment.
+> Note : This project is still in development and was implemented as an experiment.
 This may not be used in production.

 ## Architecture
 ![Architecture](docs/architecture.jpg)